chaseruskin/orbit/docs/src/reference/filesets.md

 ## Custom pattern assumption examples

-Unless starting with a path delimiter (`/`), a pattern of a fileset is assumed to be applied across the ip's directory and all of its subdirectories.
+Unless starting with a path delimiter (`/`), a pattern of a fileset is assumed to be applied across the project's directory and all of its subdirectories.
 The following are some examples of how Orbit interprets a fileset's patterns.

 | User-defined pattern | Interpreted pattern |
 | - | - |